 The data included in the SDR are subjected to a variety of assumptions.
-LCAs, by nature, are subject to great uncertainty [33,34].
+LCAs, by nature, are subject to great uncertainty (Bisinella et al., 2016; Steen, 1997).
 Since this research is focused on using LCA tools, it is important to make consistent and universal assumptions to preserve integrity.
 These assumptions are as limited and general as possible to increase the future research potential of the SDR.
 The product data schema/set form is where the majority of the assumptions are made.

 Manufacturing and use-phase locations are limited to the USA, China, and Europe.
 LCA databases provide resource generation, manufacturing, and disposal data based on the geographical location that these processes take place; the majority being USA, China, and Europe.
-These three locations offer a large range of manufacturing regulations, and are where the majority of consumer products are manufactured [35].
+These three locations offer a large range of manufacturing regulations, and are where the majority of consumer products are manufactured (Giffi et al., 2016).
 Transportation of consumer goods is omitted from the LCAs.
 Transportation methods and distances require information on actual locations of use and manufacturing, which are generally unavailable; assuming transportation scenarios would add significant uncertainty to the LCAs.
 However, it is recognized that different transportation methods and varied product weights can contribute to variation in calculated environment impact.
 The use location is assumed to be the USA, as all of the products sourced for the case study are readily available in the USA.
+To be consistent with the assumed location of the use phase, disposal methods are assumed to be located in the USA.

 Information about the specific disposal methods of unique products is widely unknown.
 To limit the assumptions made in the SDR, disposal methods fell into one assumption: all of the SDR products are disposed of in a US landfill.
-This is based on the fact that the US population throws away most of its waste instead of recycling or incinerating [36].
+This is based on the fact that the US population throws away most of its waste instead of recycling or incinerating (EPA, 2016).
 Lastly, due to the limitations of the LCA databases some materials and manufacturing methods are assumed to be their closest relative; substitutions are noted in the BOM.